huangcuilyn/future-faq/README.md

 # future-faq
-to answer the questions about my plans after graduation
+to answer the hoard of questions about my life plans for post-graduation